Jump to: 212-151 | 150-101 | 100-51 | 50-1

-Filmmaker Lionel Rogosin turns his camera on the homeless "bums" who frequent New York City's Bowery area....
+Lionel Rogosin's influential documentary centers on the homeless "bums" who frequent New York City's Bowery area.
+Rogosin focuses on Ray,...
 [More]

 Critics Consensus: Audiences will need to tolerate a certain amount of narrative drift, but thanks to sensitive direction from Noah Baumbach and an endearing performance from Greta Gerwig, Frances Ha makes it easy to forgive.

 Frances (Greta Gerwig) goes from apartment to apartment in Brooklyn as she looks for a job and a stable partner....
 [More]

 Adjusted Score: 98242%

 Critics Consensus: Led by energetic performances from Nicolas Cage and Cher, Moonstruck is an exuberantly funny tribute to love and one of the decade's most appealing comedies.

 No sooner does Italian-American widow Loretta (Cher) accept a marriage proposal from her doltish boyfriend, Johnny (Danny Aiello), than she...
 [More]